 Mayor William E. Cooper

-Welcome to Enterprise, The City of Progress.
+Welcome to Enterprise, Alabama, also known as the City of Progress.
 We are a thriving community founded on the principle that with the right mix of people, adversity can easily turn into diversity.

-We are home to a diverse mix of business, agriculture, and industry.
-Our community has a rich military heritage thanks to our close relationship and proximity to Fort Rucker, the Home of Army Aviation.
-Our 27,978 person population allows us to provide a quality of life that integrates a small-town atmosphere with urban vitality.
+We are home to a mix of business, agriculture, and industry.
+Our community has a rich military heritage thanks to our close relationship and proximity to Fort Novosel, the Home of Army Aviation.
+Our 28,000+ person population allows us to provide a quality of life that integrates a small-town atmosphere with urban vitality.

 Events & Activities

 Enterprise is actually alive with activity.
-In fact, this year, we are celebrating the 100th anniversary of the famous Boll Weevil Monument.
-If you don't know the story behind the world's only monument to a bug, we invite you to participate in the events planned for the celebration this year and to come and enjoy them.
+We recently celebrated the 100th anniversary of the famous Boll Weevil Monument.
 Although we consider the monument a whimsical attraction, we also like to note the wonderful message that it transmits - that out of tragedy and adversity can come triumph and diversity if we work together with dedication and determination.
-We plan on having a good time this year, so come and join us!

 About the Mayor

 In 2017, after serving more than 28 years as a city councilman, William E. (Bill) Cooper became not only the mayor of the City of Enterprise, but the first black mayor of the growing municipality known as the City of Progress.
 The Enterprise City Council chamber was packed on the historic night of May 16, 2017, as Cooper was sworn in by Judge Paul Sherling.